-The Supreme Court case of Radmacher shifted the balance so that it is extremely likely in the future a prenuptial agreement will be upheld by a court unless it can be shown that doing so would be unfair to the other party in the circumstances at the time of the divorce.
+The Supreme Court case of Radmacher shifted the balance so that it is extremely likely in the future a prenuptial agreement will be upheld by a court unless it can be shown that doing so would be unfair to the other party in the circumstances at the time of the divorce or civil partnership dissolution.

 The Law Commission has also reported on prenuptial agreements and recommended that they should be largely upheld provided that they meet the needs of both parties.

 The safeguards that should be adhered to can be summarised as:

 - The agreement meets contract law criteria (no fraud, undue influence or misrepresentation);

 - the agreement is signed as a deed no less than 28 days before the wedding;